evinism/buttery/readme.md

 6. Basic reliability abstractions, such as retries and message buffers for 2-way connections

-Sur does not aim to provide:
+Butter does not aim to provide:

 1. Strong protections against version skew of specific definitions.
-2. Highly size-optimized over-the-wire encodings -- Sur messages are valid JSON
+2. Highly size-optimized over-the-wire encodings -- Butter messages are valid JSON
 3. Support for non-evergreen browsers

 ### Installation:

-Installation via npm, e.g. `npm install -g sur-cli`
+Installation via npm, e.g. `npm install -g butter-cli`

 ### A simple example: